The Grand Tour of Perthshire

 - The historic villages of Birnam and Dunkeld on the River Tay (Photo stop)

-12th century ruined cathedral in idyllic riverside setting, numerous heritage trees and the Dunkeld Ell
+13th century ruined cathedral in idyllic riverside setting, picturesque streets and the Dunkeld Ell, strong links to Beatrix Potter and Macbeth.

-- The resort town of Pitlochry (Photo stop)
+- The highland town of Pitlochry (Photo stop)

-- Blair Castle - the historic seat of the Dukes of Atholl (Castle Tour and grounds entry)
+- Blair Castle - the historic seat of the Dukes of Atholl (Castle Tour and refreshment stop)

 - The Garry Bridge (Photo stop)

-Spectacular viewpoint over the River Garry towards the site of the Battle of Killiecrankie
+Spectacular viewpoint over the gorge of the River Garry towards the site of the 1698 Battle of Killiecrankie

 - Queen’s View - Loch Tummel (Photo stop)

-Famous stop off point on the “Road to the Isles’ with breathtaking views down Loch Tummel to the conical peak of Schiehallion at 1,083m high (The fairy mountain of Caledonia)
+Elevated view point on the “Road to the Isles’ for breathtaking views down the length of Loch Tummel guarded by the conical mountain, Schiehallion, a ‘Munro’ at 1,083m high (The fairy mountain of Caledonia)

-Lunch stop on the shores of Loch Rannoch with far reaching views to the eastern fringe of the atmospheric Rannoch Moor and beyond to the Grampian mountains
+From the shores of Dunalastair Water and Loch Rannoch far reaching views to the fringe of the barren and atmospheric Rannoch Moor, the ancient Black Wood and then beyond to the mountains of Glencoe.

 - Strath Fionan (Photo stop)

-A single track winding pass over the heather foothills of Schiehallion with panoramic views of the Breadalbane hills and glens
+A winding single track pass over the heather foothills of Schiehallion with panoramic views of the Breadalbane hills and glens.
+This is real Outlander country, used as a film set for several outdoor locations including the Craigh na Dun stones.

 - The village of Kenmore (Photo stop)

-Picturesque highland village nestling on the shores of Loch Tay with stunning views across the loch to Perthshire’s highest Munro - Ben Lawers at 1,214m high
+Picturesque highland village on the shores of Loch Tay with stunning views across the loch to Perthshire’s highest mountain, Ben Lawers.
+Also site of the unique full size replica iron age Crannog.

-- The highland village of Aberfeldy (Photo stop)
+- The highland town of Aberfeldy (Photo stop)

-View General Wade’s bridge over the River Tay built in 1733 and the moving Black Watch Monument
+Noted for General Wade’s iconic bridge over the River Tay built in 1733 and its historical links to Scotland's oldest regiment, the Black Watch.
+On the outskirts is Dewars whisky distillery (Aberfeldy single malt).

 - Cluny House Gardens (Photo stop)

-Hillside garden and arboretum with Britain’s widest giant redwood and one of the best places in Perthshire to see red squirrels
+Steep hillside garden and arboretum with Britain’s widest giant redwood and one of the best places in Perthshire to see red squirrels.
+Noted for its range of unusual trees and shrubs from across the world.

 - Glen Cochill (Photo stop)

-A pleasant drive past the Birks of Aberfeldy and then climbing through forests and over grouse moors to Amulree the disputed geographical centre of Scotland.
+A stunning scenic drive passing the Birks of Aberfeldy (made famous by Rabbie Burn’s poem) and then climbing through forests and over grouse moors to Amulree, the disputed geographical centre of Scotland.

 - The Sma Glen (Photo stop)

-A scenic road passing Ossian’s grave in the steep sided ‘imposing’ glacial valley forming Scotland’s smallest glen
+A scenic road passing Ossian’s grave lying within the steep sided ‘imposing’ glacial valley forming Scotland’s shortest glen.
+On a sunny day breathtaking, in rain misty, moody and mysterious.

 This price includes: